Indiana Jones and the Temple of Doom: Critical response

+Colin Covert of the Star Tribune called the film "sillier, darkly violent and a bit dumbed down, but still great fun."
+Pauline Kael preferred it to Raiders, writing: "The subject of a movie can be momentum.
+It has often been the true—even if not fully acknowledged—subject of movies.
+In Indiana Jones and the Temple of Doom, it's not just acknowledged, it's gloried in...The whole movie is a shoot-the-chutes, and toward the end, when the heroic trio, having found the sacred stone and freed the stolen children from the maharajah's mines, are trying to escape in a tiny mine car, and a shift in camera angles places us with them on a literal rollercoaster ride, the audience laughs in recognition that that's what we've been on all along...The movie relates to Americans' love of getting in the car and just taking off—it's a breeze."

 Dave Kehr stated "The film betrays no human impulse higher than that of a ten-year-old boy trying to gross out his baby sister by dangling a dead worm in her face."
 Ralph Novak of People complained "The ads that say 'this film may be too intense for younger children' are fraudulent.
 No parent should allow a young child to see this traumatizing movie; it would be a cinematic form of child abuse.
 Even Harrison Ford is required to slap Quan and abuse Capshaw.
 There are no heroes connected with the film, only two villains; their names are Steven Spielberg and George Lucas."
 The Observer described it as "a thin, arch, graceless affair."
 The Guardian summarized it as "a two-hour series of none too carefully linked chase sequences ... sitting on the edge of your seat gives you a sore bum but also a numb brain."
-Leonard Maltin gave the movie only 2 out of 4 stars, saying that the film is "headache inducing" and "never gives us a chance to breathe", and chiding the "'gross-out' gags."

-Colin Greenland reviewed Indiana Jones and the Temple of Doom for Imagine magazine, and stated that "Raiders had the wit and lightness of touch not to take itself too seriously.
-Temple starts well, but promptly loses itself In clamorous self-importance.
+Leonard Maltin gave the film only two out of four stars, saying that it is "headache inducing" and "never gives us a chance to breathe", and chiding the "'gross-out' gags."
+Colin Greenland reviewed the film for Imagine magazine, and stated that "Raiders had the wit and lightness of touch not to take itself too seriously.
+Temple starts well, but promptly loses itself in clamorous self-importance.
 I couldn't care less if it outgrosses Raiders.
 It grossed me out."

-The character of Willie Scott has been criticized for her constant screaming and frequent need to be rescued.
-Kate Capshaw called Willie "not much more than a dumb screaming blonde."
-Steven Spielberg said in 1989 "I wasn't happy with Temple of Doom at all.
-It was too dark, too subterranean, and much too horrific.
-I thought it out-poltered Poltergeist.
-There's not an ounce of my own personal feeling in Temple of Doom."
-He later added during the Making of Indiana Jones and the Temple of Doom documentary, "Temple of Doom is my least favorite of the trilogy.
-I look back and I say, 'Well the greatest thing that I got out of that was I met Kate Capshaw.'
-We married years later and that to me was the reason I was fated to make Temple of Doom."

-Lucas, who had divorced from Marcia Lucas, attributed the film's darkness to his relationship problems, but in regards to the film said, "I love the movie, it's just slightly darker in tone and not as fun as the first."

-In 2014, Time Out polled several film critics, directors, actors and stunt actors to list their top action films.
+In 2014, Time Out polled several film critics, directors, actors, and stunt actors to list their top action films.
 Indiana Jones and the Temple of Doom was listed at 71st place on this list.

+Director Quentin Tarantino stated that Indiana Jones and the Temple of Doom is his favorite of the series, as well as Spielberg's second-best film behind Jaws (1975). "[Spielberg] pushes the envelope, he creates PG-13, a movie so badass it created a new level in the MPAA," further adding "there is a comedy aspect as gruesome as the cinema is; there is an ultimate comedy aspect that's just not quite there as much in the first one."